 Treasure House is not licensed to and therefore cannot provide medical or skilled nursing care or be responsible for medical care decisions.
 Due to recent federal legislation, Treasure House cannot share medically-related information about residents with any person or institution without written permission from the residents or their legal guardians.

-Life at Treasure House contributes to self-discipline, self-esteem, self-fulfillment and the personal growth enjoyed by maturing adults.
 Staff assists the residents as they develop new skills and reach their highest level of independence, as active participants in financial planning and management, grocery shopping, home care, meal preparation, and personal hygiene.

 Questions about life at Treasure House?